xiw022/PowerDialer/README.md

 ### Front-end

-- We used React.js and Webpack for Front-end development.
+- We used React.js for Front-end development.

 ### Back-end